wissemkarous/Webscraping/Exp.md

 This code essentially scrapes a web page for profiles, extracts information such as names, email addresses, and web page URLs, and stores that information in the `l` list for further processing.

+we can also try it with  other sites.